 I highly recommend wearing the fanciest outfit you own when you go to the palace because you feel like you're in a Disney movie when you walk down that grand staircase.
 Plan to spend about an hour inside the castle, and be sure to check out the Sabatini gardens afterward!

 Visitors should purchase tickets online before arriving at the palace.
 The ticket line can get long, especially during the summer holidays.
-Ticket-holders can sign up for a specific time slot, and walk right in once it’s their turn.
 If you go during specific times of the week, it's completely free!

 Debod Temple is dedicated to the Egyptian gods Amun and Isis.
 Inside, you’ll find an audiovisual exhibit explaining the temple’s history and cultural significance.
 Entry to the temple is always free.

 The gardens outside of Debod are known to have the best sunset views in Madrid.
 After exploring inside the temple, run to a nearby pizzeria for pizza and a bottle of tinto de verano and enjoy a sunset picnic.
-There’s no doubt that there will be several street performers singing and dancing, so sit back and enjoy the relaxing ambiance.
+There are usually street performers singing and dancing, so sit back and enjoy the relaxing ambiance.
 Besides, if you didn’t have a sunset picnic outside of the temple, did you even go to Madrid?

 This market is perched on the side of a hill.
 At the top of the hill are the newer and mass-produced goods while the antiques and one-of-a-kind treasures are at the bottom.
 Throughout the market area, second-hand shops will open their doors and their contents spill out into the street.
 It’s a shopaholic’s paradise.

-Every single time I needed to buy someone a gift or a souvenir, I’d come here to find whatever I needed.
+Every single time I needed to buy someone a gift or a souvenir, I’d come here.
 Be warned - anytime after 10:30, the crowd at El Rastro can be intense.
-To avoid a crowd you need to be there precisely at 9:00 when it opens.
+To avoid a crowd you need to be there precisely at 9:00 am when it opens.